-If you have ever wondered what SPF stands for, you now have the answer: sun protection factor.
+If you have ever wondered what SPF stands for, you now have the answer: Sun Protection Factor.
 But what does it really mean?
-It’s designed to tell you how long your sunscreen will protect you based on your skin type.
+SPF is designed to let you know how long your sunscreen will protect you, based on your skin type.

-Let’s say you tend to burn within 10 minutes without sunscreen on, and you want to know how long a sunscreen with an SPF of 20 would protect you.
-Simply multiply 10 by 20 to get 200 minutes, or about 3 hours, and that is how long your sunscreen will keep you safe from the sun’s rays.
+Let’s say you tend to burn within 10 minutes without wearing sunscreen, and you want to know how long sunscreen with an SPF of 20 would protect you.
+Simply multiply 10 by 20 to get 200 minutes, or about 3 hours.
+That is how long your sunscreen should keep you safe from the sun’s rays.

-Naturally, if you are going to have a lot of sun exposure on a particular day and don’t want to be constantly reapplying your sunscreen, a greater SPF is warranted.
+Naturally, if you’re going to have a lot of sun exposure on a particular day and don’t want to be constantly reapplying your sunscreen, a greater SPF is warranted.
 Experts advise using a product that is at least SPF 15.

 Before your child turns six months old, many pediatricians recommend using literal sun barriers for protection.
-These include clothes (breathable, long sleeve, and full legged), hats (such as sun bonnets that are at least 4” around), umbrellas, and shades.
-Your infant should not ever be overexposed to the sun.
+These include clothes (breathable, long sleeve, and full legged), hats (such as sunbonnets that are at least 4” around), umbrellas, and shades.
+Your infant should never be overexposed to the sun.
 If you feel you need a sunscreen lotion for your baby, be sure to talk to your child’s doctor to determine the best course of action as sunscreen is not recommended for babies under 6 months.

 If your little one has hit the six-month mark, here are some choice sunscreens to protect that delicate skin.

-Your child might be itching to get out in the sun, but if you don’t slather on the sunscreen, they’ll be itching just as bad from a sunburn at the end of the day.
+Your child might be itching to get out in the sun, but if you don’t slather on the sunscreen, they’ll be itching even more from a sunburn at the end of the day.
 To prevent that, check out these quality products.

-A notable con is that some people find the added fragrance, Cocoa Dreams, too invasive for their tastes.
+Although some users find the added fragrance, Cocoa Dreams, too invasive for their tastes,

-Still, there are plenty of parents who love the quality of this product’s protection and the bargain price it’s for which it’s available.Check Price on Amazon
+there are plenty more who love the quality of this product’s protection along with its great bargain price.

 As the name suggests, you can spray this product onto wet or dry skin.
 It offers broad spectrum protection and is SPF 70+, as well being water resistant for up to 80 minutes.
 It’s also sweat proof, so your kids can run around all they want without you worrying that they’re sweating it off.

-If like our little one, Dara, your child has eczema, then you’ll need to be on high alert to any cream or lotion going near their skin, such as diaper rash cream or sunscreen.
+If, like our little one, Dara, your child has eczema, then you’ll need to be on high alert to any cream or lotion going near their skin, such as diaper rash cream or sunscreen.
 Now, in order to receive the status of the National Eczema Association Seal of Acceptance™, sunscreens must be made from titanium dioxide and zinc oxide, have an SPF of at least 30, have broad-spectrum protection against UVA and UVB rays, and be alcohol-free.
 And, obviously, be gentle and non-aggravating when used on sore and cracked skin.
-Here are some products that do just that.
+Here are some products we recommend.

-Another product that garnered a 4 out of 5-star rating from the National Eczema Association, this sunscreen has no added fragrance and contains soothing oats in its ingredients.
-It is also sweat proof and water resistant for up to 80 minutes and comes with a reasonable price tag.
+Another product that garnered a ‘4 out of 5’ star rating from the National Eczema Association, this sunscreen has no added fragrance and contains soothing oats in its ingredients.
+It is also sweatproof, water-resistant for up to 80 minutes, and comes with a very reasonable price tag.

-If you’re looking for sunscreens that are nothing but natural, look no further.
-You’ll be paying a little more out of the pocket, but you will certainly be getting what you pay for.
+If you’re looking for sunscreens with all-natural ingredients, look no further.
+You may be paying a little more, but you’ll certainly be getting value for your money.

-As if the adorable biodegradable tube itself wasn’t enough to sell you on this product, it’s also not tested on animals and does a fantastic job of defending your kids from the sun.
+As if the adorable biodegradable tube itself wasn’t enough to sell you on this product, it’s also not tested on animals and does a fantastic job of protecting your kids from the sun.

 It provides UVA and UVB protection, is water resistant for up to 40 minutes, and is 100% certified natural.
-This is another sunscreen that some parents find difficult to rub into the skin but most don’t consider this a dealbreaker.Check Price on Amazon
+This is another sunscreen that some parents find difficult to rub into the skin, but most don’t consider this a deal breaker.

 Tested by pediatricians and dermatologists, this sunscreen protects against UVA and UVB rays and is safe to use on children with eczema.

-Now that you know which products are safe for your babies, children, and even yourself, we hope that you will be getting outside and enjoying the sun.
-Nothing makes strong memories quite like days at the beach, pool parties, and even playing with the hose in your yard on a hot, muggy day.
-Just remember, a bad sunburn will make for a strong memory too, just not a good one.
-So protect your family, protect yourself, and enjoy these upcoming months of summer fun.
+Now that you know which products are safe for your babies, children, and even yourself, we hope you’ll be getting outside and enjoying the sun.
+Nothing creates fond memories quite like days at the beach, pool parties, and even playing with the hose in your yard on a hot, muggy day.
+Just remember, a bad sunburn will make for a strong memory too, though not such a good one!
+So protect yourself and your family and enjoy these upcoming months of summer fun.